 - Now choose Handlers.

-- Direct link: You can also go to chrome://settings/handlers directly to open Handlers settings.
+Direct link: You can also go to directly to open Handlers settings.

-- Make sure Allow sites to ask to become default handlers for protocols (recommended) is enabled.
+- Enable Allow sites to ask to become default handlers for protocols (recommended).

 - Click the hamburger menu icon (⠸) next to the desired service under email.